 I hope we are not seen.
 But if we are, so what?

-Iris felt nervous too, and hoped she’d not see any of her own friends at the concert, or they would rib her mercilessly about being with a boy—a young man they all knew by sight—and torment her about what they might have done together even without knowing anything about it; indeed what she intended they would do, if they could leave the crowd behind without being seen.
+Iris felt nervous too, and hoped she’d not see any of her own friends at the concert, or they would rib her mercilessly about being with a boy—a young man they all knew by sight—and torment her about what they might have done together, even without them knowing anything about it; indeed what she intended they would do, if they could leave the crowd behind without being seen.
 They did not need an audience for what she intended; what had to happen again between them.

 They had been able to walk away from the small crowd without being seen, soon after the concert had begun, and to stroll off by the river, hand in hand, and quite far away from the beaten track.
 She soon discovered, once more, that almost everything she heard about boys in their meetings from Dorothy and others, had been wrong, and did not apply to this young man.
 She already suspected it anyway.